 The current method requires those with fewer negative target allocation FTRs to subsidize those with more negative target allocation FTRs.
 The current method treats a positive target allocation FTR differently depending on the portfolio of which it is a part.
-The correct method would treat all FTRs with positive target allocations exactly the same, which would eliminate this form of cross subsidy.
+But all FTRs with positive target allocations should be treated in exactly the same way, which would eliminate this form of cross subsidy.